BurhanH/automaton/README.md

 # Automaton project

-This project was developed to show how possible to automate similar scenarios on different programming languages and different testing frameworks.
+This project was developed to show how possible to automate similar scenarios on different programming languages and a variety of testing frameworks.
 I tried to cover popular testing approaches such as UI testing with popular Selenium and API testing.

 ![alt text](https://github.com/BurhanH/automaton/raw/master/automaton.png "Automaton") <br>